jescalan/roots/readme.md

 ##### To Do

 - roots plugin install command
+- figure out how to handle dependencies for roots plugins
 - implement image optimization
 - clean up this readme
 - custom range local for repeated content